spidjo/MzansiTel/README.md

 # 📡 MzansiTel Telecom Billing System (Oracle PL/SQL)

-A robust telecom billing system built in Oracle PL/SQL, designed to simulate a real-world telecom provider's backend operations — from data ingestion through billing and payment, to reporting.
+This repository contains a robust PL/SQL-based Telecom Billing System designed to handle the complete data pipeline from ingestion to monthly billing and payment recording.
+The solution simulates a South African telecom provider, **MzansiTel Communications**, and focuses on scalable, modular, and auditable ETL and billing operations.

-> ⚠️ Fraud detection is not included in this phase — it will be integrated in future iterations.
+> 🚧 *Fraud detection module is planned for a future release.
+Current focus: ETL + Billing + Upcoming Reporting.*

 ---

 ## 🚀 Overview

 **MzansiTel** is a fictional South African telecom operator.
-This project replicates their data flow and business processes using PL/SQL — providing a hands-on showcase of telco operations, including:
+This project replicates their data flow and business processes using PL/SQL — providing a hands-on showcase of telcom operations, including:

 - External file ingestion via Oracle External Tables
 - Staging data validation with error handling